What’s the best beginner ukulele? In this guide, I’m going to look at great entry-level ukes that mostly fall within the $50 to $100 price range.

 It’s a perfect choice for beginners seeking a respectable starter uke, but it’s also an excellent option for seasoned players in search of an affordable second instrument.

-The Donner and Hricane models don’t have Kala’s brand recognition, but the Donner DUS-1 Soprano and Hricane UKS-1 are both great values and are similar to the KA-15S in terms of build quality, playability, and tone.
+The Donner and Hricane models don’t have Kala’s brand recognition, but the Donner DUS-1 Soprano and Hricane UKS-1 are both great values.
+I think they’re pretty much equal to the KA-15S in terms of build quality, playability, and tone.

-The UKS-1 includes a nice padded gig bag, while the DUS-1 comes as a complete package with gig bag, tuner, strap, and extra strings.
+The Hricane UKS-1 includes a nice padded gig bag, while the Donner DUS-1 comes as a complete package with gig bag, tuner, strap, and extra strings.

 Good Value: The Hricane UKS-1 Series

 Like the other models I’ve highlighted in this article, the Hricane UKS-1 series combine quality, craftsmanship, and playability into a surprisingly affordable package.
-In terms of customer ratings, Hricane ukes are among the best-reviewed ukuleles for sale on Amazon.
+In terms of customer ratings, Hricane ukes are among the highest-rated on Amazon.

-The UKS-1 is available in a soprano, concert, or tenor size and includes a padded gig bag.
+The UKS-1 is available in a soprano, concert, or tenor size.

 Best Beginner Ukuleles With A Solid Top: Aklot AK Series